azuline/rose/docs/TEMPLATES.md

 added_at: str                        # ISO8601 timestamp of when the release was added to the library.
 releasetitle: str
 releasetype: str                     # The type of the release (e.g. single, ep, etc).
 One of the enums as defined in TAGGING_CONVENTIONS.md.
-releaseyear: int | None              # The year of this edition of the release.
+releasedate: int | None              # The year of this edition of the release.
-originalyear: int | None             # The year of the first edition of the release.
+originaldate: int | None             # The year of the first edition of the release.
-compositionyear: int | None          # The year that the release was composed.
+compositiondate: int | None          # The year that the release was composed.
 Mainly of interest in classical music.
 new: bool                            # The "new"-ness of the release.
 See RELEASES.md for documentation on this feature.
 disctotal: int                       # The number of discs in the release.
 genres: list[str]